terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

       DISCORD_TOKEN=YOUR_DISCORD_TOKEN_HERE

-Also add your Ollama_Api_Url variable to the .env file azs well, but you'll want to generate your own port:
+Also add your Ollama_Api_Url variable to the .env file as well, but you'll want to generate your own port:

       OLLAMA_API_URL=http://localhost:YOUR_PORT_NUMBER_HERE/api/generate